Naim Süleymanoğlu: Personal life and death

-Süleymanoğlu suffered from cirrhosis of the liver.
+A heavy drinker, Süleymanoğlu suffered from cirrhosis of the liver.
 In 2009, he was hospitalized for nearly three months.

 Grave of Naim Süleymanoğlu at Edirnekapı Cemetery, Istanbul.

 On 25 September 2017, Süleymanoğlu was admitted to a hospital due to liver failure.
 On 6 October, a liver transplantation was made when a liver donor was found.
 On 11 November, he had surgery due to a hemorrhage in the brain and a subsequent edema.
 He died on 18 November 2017 and was interred at the Edirnekapı Martyr's Cemetery in Istanbul.
+Many dignitaries and prominent athletes attended Süleymanoğlu's funeral, including his rival in the 1996 Summer Olympics, Greece's Valerios Leonidis.

-After Süleymanoğlu's death, a movie about his life and career, Cep Herkülü: Naim Süleymanoğlu was released in Turkey on November 22, 2019.
+A movie about his life and career entitled Cep Herkülü: Naim Süleymanoğlu was released in Turkey on 22 November 2019.

-Süleymanoğlu's grave was opened on July 4, 2018 for the purpose of extracting a DNA sample.
+Süleymanoğlu's grave was opened on 4 July 2018 for the purpose of extracting a DNA sample.
 Following his death, a Japanese woman had claimed that her daughter, Sekai Mori, had been fathered by him, and filed a paternity case at a Turkish court.
 A DNA test confirmed the paternity claim.
 Süleymanoğlu also had three daughters by a Turkish woman.

+Legacy

+Naim Süleymanoğlu is regarded as one of the greatest weightlifters in the history of the sport.
+His achievements and international recognition made him an important cultural figure among Bulgarian Turks and in Turkey.

+Naim Süleymanoğlu Monument

+In his hometown of Momchilgrad (Turkish: Mestanli), a monument dedicated to Süleymanoğlu was erected in the town center to commemorate his achievements and connection to the region.
+The monument is considered one of the notable landmarks of the town.

+Sport Complex “Naim Süleymanoğlu”

+A sports complex bearing his name was opened in Momchilgrad.
+The facility was established to promote youth sports and physical education.
+It hosts various sporting and community events throughout the year.

+Naim Süleymanoğlu Museum

+A museum dedicated to Süleymanoğlu was established in Momchilgrad.
+The museum contains medals, photographs, documents, and personal belongings related to his life and sporting career.
+It serves as a cultural and historical site visited by tourists and sports enthusiasts.